brevzin/cpp_proposals/2806_do_expr/do-expr.md

 ```
 :::

 Is this statement ill-formed (because there is a control path that falls off the end of the `do` expression, as discussed in this section) or should this statement be undefined behavior?
-The latter would be consistent with functions, lambdas, and coroutines (and not a if-you-squint-enough kind of consistency either, this would be exactly identical).
+The latter would be consistent with functions, lambdas, and coroutines (and not an if-you-squint-enough kind of consistency either, this would be exactly identical).

 It would make for a simpler design if we adopted undefined behavior here, but we think it's a better design to force the user to cover all control paths themselves.